okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/main/index.md

 ## See also

-Read more about share application key credentials between apps in our API Reference docs:
+Read more about sharing application key credentials between apps in our API Reference docs:

 * [Application sign-on modes](/docs/reference/api/apps/#sign-on-modes)
 * [Generate a new application key credential](/docs/reference/api/apps/#generate-new-application-key-credential)